TRIQS/dft_tools/doc/guide/conv_elk.rst

 Data for post-processing - Correlated Spectral functions
 --------------------------------------------------------

 In case you want to do post-processing of your data using the module :class:`SumkDFTTools <dft.sumk_dft_tools.SumkDFTTools>`, some more files have to be converted to the HDF5 archive.
-This has been laid out in :ref:`analysis` for Elk specific functions.
+Some of this has been laid out in :ref:`analysis`, but the Elk specific functions are described in the following sections.
 Below, we will discuss how to input the information for correlated spectral functions (band structures) and which is then calculated using "spaghettis" in :ref:`analysis`.
-However, bandcharacter plots have not yet been implemented.
+However, band character band structure plots have not yet been implemented.

 In Elk, the elk.in requires the altered flag::